RAHULRAIGAR/uber-ride-analytics-powerbi/README.md

 # 🚗 Uber Ride Analytics Dashboard

-> An interactive Power BI analytics project designed to analyze **ride performance, revenue trends, trip status, cancellation behavior, vehicle performance, payment preferences, and operational demand patterns**.
+> An interactive Power BI analytics project that transforms Uber ride data into actionable insights across **trip performance, revenue, cancellations, vehicle types, cities, payment methods, and demand patterns**.

 ---

 ## 📌 Project Overview

-This project analyzes Uber ride data using **Power BI** to transform raw trip-level data into meaningful business insights.
+This project analyzes **12,000 Uber ride records** using Power BI to understand operational performance, revenue contribution, customer behavior, and ride-demand patterns.

-The dashboard provides an interactive view of:

-- 🚕 Overall ride performance
-- 💰 Revenue and fare analysis
-- 📊 Trip completion and cancellation behavior
-- 🚗 Vehicle-type performance
-- 🏙️ City-wise revenue contribution
-- 💳 Payment method preferences
-- ⏰ Hourly ride demand
-- 📅 Monthly revenue trends
-- 📍 Average trip distance

-The goal is not only to visualize data, but also to identify **actionable business insights that can support operational and revenue-related decisions**.
+The objective is not just to visualize data, but to identify **measurable business insights and actionable recommendations** that can support better operational and revenue decisions.

 ---

 ## 🎯 Business Objective

-The primary objective of this project is to answer important business questions such as:
+The analysis focuses on answering key business questions:

 - How many trips were completed successfully?
 - What is the overall cancellation rate?
-- Which cities contribute the most revenue?
+- Which cities generate the most revenue?
-- Which vehicle types generate the highest trip volume?
+- Which vehicle type has the highest trip volume?
-- Which payment methods are most commonly used?
+- Which vehicle type has the highest cancellation rate?
-- During which hours is ride demand highest?
+- When is ride demand at its peak?
-- How does revenue change month by month?
-- How does cancellation behavior vary across vehicle types?
-- What vehicle types and operational areas require greater attention?
+- Which payment method is most preferred?
+- Where are the major opportunities for operational improvement?

 ---